2ontheriver/markdown-previewer/README.md

 ## How to run locally

 Clone the project to your machine.
-In the project directory, to install dependencies run the command:
+In the project directory, to install dependencies, run the command:

 `npm install`